 A second clinical trial using transcutaneous vagus nerve stimulation (t-VNS) has also shown efficacy.
 The external device was worn for four hours each day with an electrode in the left ear to stimulate the auricular branch of the vagus nerve.
 Temper outbursts improved significantly in 4 out of 5 participants after six to nine months of t-VNS.
 Significant reductions in the number of temper outbursts were observed to the extent that they had no outbursts or, at the most, the occasional very minor outburst.
 Reductions in scores on the Challenging Behavior Inventory (CBI) and improvements on global outcome scales were also noted.
 Qualitative informant interviews described the participants as showing improved cognitive flexibility and ability to control emotions, and an increased ability to manage unexpected change.
 No significant side effects were observed.

 Next Steps: Bringing VNS to our PWS Community

-FPWR is working to execute a multi-center VNS clinical trial in the U.S. with the aim of making this device available for our loved ones with PWS.
-The trial will enroll approximately 50 participants, ages 12 and up, with a confirmed diagnosis of PWS and a history of behavior outbursts.
+FPWR is preparing to launch a multi-center VNS clinical trial in the U.S. this year with the aim of making this device available for our loved ones with PWS.
+The trial will enroll approximately 50 participants, ages 10 to 40, with a confirmed diagnosis of PWS and a history of behavior outbursts.
 Study participants will wear the t-VNS device daily for the duration of the study and a parent or caregiver will provide daily behavior data through an online trial application.
 Study results will be used to establish VNS as a treatment for temper outbursts in PWS.